dogweather/forkful/content/en/lua/good-coding-practices/refactoring.md

   \ readability, and efficiency without altering its external behavior.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.213214-06:00'
 model: gpt-4-1106-preview
-summary: "Refactoring is the art of tweaking existing code to improve its structure,\
-  \ readability, and efficiency without altering its external behavior.
-Programmers\u2026"
+summary: Refactoring is the art of tweaking existing code to improve its structure, readability, and efficiency without altering its external behavior.
 title: Refactoring
 weight: 19
 ---